artkeller/DynamicAdaptiveFilterV2/README.md

 # DynamicAdaptiveFilterV2 *** IN PROGRESS --- EXAMPLES BELONG TO EARLIER VERSION ****
-DynamicAdaptiveFilterV2 is a versatile Arduino library for filtering sensor data and analog signals with adaptive filters (EMA, SMA, FIR).
-It is suitable for applications such as environmental sensors (e.g., BME680, SHT31), potentiometers, and voltage measurements (e.g., Vbus/Vcc).
+DynamicAdaptiveFilterV2 is a versatile Arduino/C++ library for real-time filtering and smoothing of sensor data and analog signals.
+It supports adaptive filters such as EMA, SMA, and FIR and is ideal for projects that require processing of noisy, irregular, or impulse-like signals, e.g., environmental sensors (BME680, SHT31), potentiometers, or voltage measurements (Vbus/Vcc).

-**DynamicAdaptiveFilterV2** ist eine Arduino/C++ Bibliothek, die Sensordaten **in Echtzeit** filtert und glättet.
-Sie ist ideal für Projekte, in denen **rauschbehaftete, unregelmäßige oder impulsartige Signale** verarbeitet werden müssen.

 ## 🌍 Typische Anwendungsfälle
 - **Umweltsensoren**: Temperatur, Feuchtigkeit, Luftqualität